geo2france/ms2-panel-editor/docs/user_guide/tools.en.md

 ## General rules

 - `ADMIN` (or `ROLE_ADMIN`) has full access.
+- If `allowEdit` is `false`, nobody can edit the layer.
+- If `allowEditRoles` is provided, only those roles can edit the layer.
 - Without `edit`/`editingRoles`, layer editing is allowed.
 - Without `delete`/`deletionRoles`, delete follows layer edit permission.
 - If `allowDelete` is missing or set to `false`, the delete button is hidden.